 This example gives us some valuable insight into how the introvert’s natural penchant for deep thinking and attunement to others can sometimes lead to harmful inner states.
 It also gives us a road map to moving forward and feeling better.

-If you’re an introvert who suffers from social anxiety, the first step is to do what you do best: look inside and bring awareness to the thought patterns that are no longer helping you.
+If you’re an introvert who suffers from social anxiety, the first step is to do what you do best: Look inside and bring awareness to the thought patterns that are no longer helping you.
 Some of the best ways to do this are mindfulness, yoga, and journaling.
-Mindfulness trains the mind to be non-judging and discerning of thoughts and feelings; yoga helps relieve stress and is a moving meditation; and journaling brings up the unconscious thoughts, feelings, and beliefs we aren’t aware of in daily life that may be holding us back.
+Mindfulness trains the mind to be non-judging and discerning of thoughts and feelings; yoga helps relieve stress and is a great moving meditation; and journaling helps bring up the unconscious thoughts, feelings, and beliefs we aren’t aware of in daily life that may be holding us back.

 Ask yourself if there are thinking errors that are contributing to your anxiety.
-Are you like the girl I described above?
+Are you like the woman I described above?
 The next time you notice yourself committing a thinking error, don’t judge or beat yourself up for it.
 Instead, simply notice it — there’s power in this alone!
 You might go a step further and intentionally replace your thinking error with a positive thought (even if you aren’t totally feeling it yourself at the moment).
-Try something like, “even though I’m scared, it’s going to be okay” or “I’m a likable person, and people enjoy being around me.”
+Try something like: “Even though I’m scared, it’s going to be okay” or “I’m a likable person, and people enjoy being around me.”

 Your social anxiety won’t disappear overnight.
-But by stepping into mindfulness and identifying/correcting thinking errors, you can stop it from ruling your life.
+But by stepping into mindfulness and identifying and correcting thinking errors, you can stop it from ruling your life.